turanoo/turanoo/README.md

 ### My name is Turan and I am a software engineer ⚡

-I'm a passionate Full Stack Developer with 3 years of experience working on web technologies and developing optimized end-user applications.
-Currently, I'm working at Deloitte Consulting as a Software/Solutions Engineer where I help clients in commercial and public sector design, develop and optimize applications to support their needs.
+I'm a Backend Engineer with 5 years of experience working on web technologies and developing optimized end-user applications

-I'm particularly focused and interested in developing insightful and data driven web-applications.
-I am an advocate for agile methodology and have used it extensively in my projects.

-On a more personal level, I'm an avid football (soccer) fan, and I love watching Formula 1 races.

 #### Find me on